bottenuslab/lateral_transducer_tracking/README.md

 This code is based on the algorithms proposed in:

-> Bottenus, N. "Implementation of constrained swept synthetic aperture using a mechanical fixture". (in review)
+> Bottenus, N. "Implementation of constrained swept synthetic aperture using a mechanical fixture".
+Applied Sciences, 13(8), April 2023.
+[Link](https://doi.org/10.3390/app13084797)

 If you use the code/algorithm for research, please cite the above paper as appropriate.